Montessori Preschools for Nurturing the Overall Personality of a Child

 Montessori Preschools for Nurturing the Overall Personality of a Child - Playgarden Online

-It’s important to break down the models and look at why they were created in the first place.
+It’s also important to break down the models and look at why they were created in the first place.
 Knowing what the developer’s values were and if their goals and values align with your own are good to keep under consideration.

 Kindness

 Some of the most critical skills students are taught are social emotional skills.
 Learning literacy and mathematics can be done anywhere, but if little ones cannot interact with their peers or other people, they will not be experiencing their lives to the fullest.
-It’s also critical to learn to get along with others because people achieve and accomplish more together than single-handedly.
+It’s also critical to learn to get along with others, because people achieve and accomplish more together than single-handedly.

 Powerful Work Ethic

-Another great way to develop intrinsic motivation is to ask questions about how the experience made your little one feel.
+Another great way to develop intrinsic motivation is to ask questions about how an experience made your little one feel.
 “Good job” is a good motivator, but you can let them talk about how they solved their problem or accomplished their task.
 Tell them that you see the work they put in and ask how it feels to have completed something.

 Creativity